richtastic/ff/src/wiki/sfm.md

         - build up multi-view-spanning tracks from individual pair-tracks (for long sequences if possible)
         - use tracks and initial view graph to find nonlinear best orientation
         - find new view pairs (and add to existing) via projection
+        - use skeletal set for first iteration & combine groups as final step
     - Pairwise Dense (use updated R to get better initial points [& ignore first iteration possible poor matches])
         - get dense points
     - Triple Dense from Pairs (need relative scales again)